-[Updated with temporary sale prices.
+[Updated with a price hike.
 This review was originally published May 15, 2018.]

 Acronis True Image is one of the best-looking cloud backup services we've tested, and it's arguably the most full-featured.
 But its expensive subscriptions, complicated pricing structure and notable exclusions separate Acronis True Image from our top recommendations, Backblaze and IDrive.
 We think it's only the best cloud backup service for power users.

 From a purely consumer standpoint, it is difficult to see Acronis' lower-priced tiers, which max out at 250GB or 500GB, as viable long-term solutions for customers who have extensive photo and video collections to back up.